Medium Rare's Tatum Mannion talks Super Bowl 'weekend takeover'

 The Super Bowl is known for a lot of events and parties ahead of the game, and this year’s Super Bowl LVII in Glendale is no exception.
 Four prominent weekend events this year come from the same events company, Medium Rare.
 They’re bringing back previous successes Shaq’s Fun House (with Shaquille O’Neal) and Gronk Beach (with Rob Gronkowski), while also adding Guy’s Flavortown Tailgate (with Guy Fieri) and Sports Illustrated: The Party.

-Medium Rare vice president of partnerships Tatum Mannion recently spoke to AA about their Super Bowl plans.
+Medium Rare senior director of partnerships Tatum Mannion recently spoke to AA about their Super Bowl plans.
 Mannion said while these events are all wildly different, the central theme is Medium Rare finding what fits with each personality or brand they work with.

 “At a super high level, I would say that all of our Super Bowl events, and most of the events and properties that we put on, are really just born out of the idea of creating true joint venture businesses,” she said.
 “Our goal is to really partner with these different celebrities and media properties and bring their egos to life at these events.
 So creating new brand IP, and IP that they’re excited about, that we can then bring to different brand partners and consumers and fans in an exciting way.”